| Title: | Time Series Analysis and Computational Finance |

 This test examines the “spatial dependence” of the observed

-is examined by counting “near” points.
+dependence of x is examined by counting “near” points.

-Points for which the distance is less than eps
+Points for which the distance is less than eps are called

 “near”.
 The BDS test statistic is asymptotically standard Normal.